 Up until now, British Airways has been the main airline in the UK pioneering self-boarding gates as the future of travel.
-However, last week Gatwick and easyJet announced that they were partnering to trial the first ‘end to end’ biometrics trial on international flights departing from a UK airport, indicating this is a development we will be seeing a lot more of in future.
+However, recently Gatwick and easyJet announced that they were partnering to trial the first ‘end to end’ biometrics trial on international flights departing from a UK airport, indicating this is a development we will be seeing a lot more of in future.

 What is the experience?